 The recruitment sector has experienced significant growth in recent years.
 As a consequence, the sector has become the subject of increased legislation and competition which has affected both recruitment businesses and buyers of recruitment services.

-We appreciate that you need experienced lawyers who understand not just the legislation which applies to the recruitment sector, but also the commercial challenges that you face.
+We appreciate that you need expert lawyers who understand not just the legislation which applies to the recruitment sector, but also the commercial challenges faced in the sector.
 We offer practical, robust and value added legal advice on the day to day issues to help you achieve your commercial objectives.

 We pride ourselves on being trusted advisors and partners to our recruitment sector clients and we are committed to the sector, as demonstrated by our affiliate membership of APSCo.
 You can trust that our recruitment lawyers understand the technical aspects, the jargon and the practical demands within the sector.